Early Education and Childcare

 Babies begin to learn about the world around them from a very early age – including during the prenatal, perinatal (immediately before and after birth) and postnatal period.

-Children’s early experiences – the bonds they form with their parents and their first learning experiences – deeply affect their future physical, cognitive, emotional and social development.’
+Children’s early experiences – the bonds they form with their parents/main carers and their first learning experiences – deeply affect their future physical, cognitive, emotional and social development.’

 Services at the Children's Centre